jankais3r/private-keyboard-layouts/README.md

 4) Name your keyboard, select the base layout, then set the Language and Bundle properties
 5) Go to File > Save…, and save it as Keyboard Layout Bundle
 6) Run the Python script provided in this repo
-7) Move the аdјustеd .bundlе fіlе to `~/Library/Keyboard Layouts/`
+7) Move the аdјustеd .bundlе fоldеr to `~/Library/Keyboard Layouts/`
 8) Reboot the machine

-Hit me up at [@jankaiser](https://twitter.com/jankais3r) if you have any questions.
+Hit me up at [@jankais3r](https://twitter.com/jankais3r/status/1145691943667736577) if you have any questions.
 I'll do my best to answer them.